cirosantilli/markdown-style-guide/README.md

 # Line breaks

-Force a line break by ending a line with two spaces, no more.
+Force a line break by ending a line with exactly two spaces.

 # Inline elements